jlilleberg/presidential-transcripts-analysis/README.md

 The following project examines all presidential transcripts up to Donald's Trump speech on September 25, 2019.
 The source for the speeches was obtained from https://millercenter.org/the-presidency/presidential-speeches.

 In this project, 992 transcripts were cleaned consisting of 3.8+ million words, or 22+ million characters.
 This project includes data exploration, sentiment analysis, transcripts generated using neural networks, topic modeling, and visualizations of term associations, empaths, term frequency, topic frequency, and word similarity.

-The project can also be seen visually at https://jlilleberg.com/president_project/presidential_project_index.html which is best viewed on desktop.

 If you would like to run the code yourself, run the following python script to install the required packages before running any notebooks.

 ```